 The Medicare program has become inextricably linked with the American health care system over the course of its 50-year history, which means that new laws affect it just as they do every other aspect of modern health care.
-In the case of the Affordable Care Act, new regulations and funding measures have placed Medicare under a particularly sharp microscope over the past five years.
-In essence, the Obama Administration has sought to streamline the Medicare program while making it more efficient and viable for future generations.
+In the case of the Affordable Care Act (Obamacare), new regulations and funding measures have placed Medicare under a particularly sharp microscope over the past six years.
+The Obama administration has sought to streamline the Medicare program while making it more efficient and viable for future generations.
 The ACA offers a host of new benefits and protections to consumers who purchase health plans today, but what about Medicare beneficiaries?
-Let’s take a look at how the ACA impacts Medicare in 2016.
+Let’s take a look at how the ACA impacts Medicare in 2017.

 Medicare Advantage Rates

 Aside from traditional Medicare, seniors have the option to enroll in a Medicare Advantage plan.
-Since 2010, membership in Medicare Advantage has increased by 8 percent each year, reflecting Advantage’s popularity among Medicare beneficiaries.
-In fact, more than 17.3 million people are currently enrolled in an Advantage plan as of March.
+Since the passage of the ACA in 2010, membership in Medicare Advantage has increased by 42 percent, reflecting the popularity of MA plans among Medicare beneficiaries.
+As of 2016, more than 17.6 million people are enrolled in Advantage plans.

 One of the goals of the ACA was to reduce payments to Advantage plans because this version of Medicare accounts for a significant portion of funding.
-That goal has not been met in the last five years.
-In fact, a recent fact sheet from the Centers for Medicare & Medicaid Services reported that payment rates would go up in 2016 due to an adjusted risk-pool assessment.
-Next year will be the final year that benchmark rates for Medicare Advantage are lowered as per ACA requirements.
+That goal has not been met in the last six years.
+In fact, a 2016 fact sheet from the Centers for Medicare & Medicaid Services reported that payment rates would increase due to an adjusted risk pool assessment.
+That year was the final year that benchmark rates for Medicare Advantage were lowered as per ACA requirements.
 Despite the increase in payment rates, Medicare Advantage is being scrutinized more closely to make it more efficient.